Do you know how to say the various months in Korean? It’s really important when learning Korean!

 Please mark the date of the meeting on the schedule (calendar).

 Congratulations!
 You have completed this lesson and successfully learned all the months of the year in Korean.
 You should now be able to read and write dates.
-That will help you with understanding Korean culture, as well as what happens in Korean films and series.
+That will help you understand Korean culture, as well as what happens in Korean films and series.

 After this lesson, you also know the difference between the two words for “month” in Korean.
 Try writing your favorite date or month in Korean below in the comments, and let us know why that date is important to you.